radekstepan/burnchart/README.md

 #GitHub Burndown Chart
 ##Rework in Progress

+##Next ->

+[ ] Write tests to fetch open/closed issues (and save ourselves the trouble when milestone has 0 issues count)

 ##Project Charter

 The app is to display a burndown chart from a set of GitHub issues in a milestone.